 - Flaxseeds and Flaxseed Oil.
 So many good omega-3 fatty acids.

 - Turmeric.
 It’s just notorious for it’s cancer fighting powers.
-I eat a little nub of raw turmeric or 1-3 tsps of the ground organic stuff almost every day mixed with black pepper and some kind of warm fat to increase bioavailability.
+I try to work in in a little nub of raw turmeric or some of the ground organic stuff when I can. mixed with black pepper and some kind of warm fat to increase bioavailability.

 - Apple cider vinegar.
 Anecdotally anti-inflammatory with the potential to reduce blood sugar levels.
 That’s all good but I honestly do this one as much for the taste.
 A big glass of cold, distilled water with a tablespoon of Bragg’s is a treat for me.